isomerpages/moe-xishanpri/_gallery/2020 Semester 2/Teachers Day.md

 (video to be uploaded on yt)

 Our students shared their heartfelt wishes and gratitude for their teachers for all their hard work and dedication towards guiding them to be the best that they can be.

+(video to be uploaded on yt)

+Your sacrifices dear Xishan teachers do not go unnoticed.
+We appreciate you.